ronamosa/ronamosa.github.io/website/blog/2022-01-03-Memento-Mori.md

 So, instead of new resolutions, I'm going to look at the whys.

-Regular blog posts.
+* Regular blog posts.
 Why?
 To improve my writing and thought processes.
-Twitch stream.
+* Twitch stream.
 Why?
 To foster the "learn in public" philosophy and grow a community of like-minded learners.
-75 Hard.
+* 75 Hard.
 Why?
 To develop the mental resilience, and kickstart and continue good, healthy daily habits.
-Reading more books.
+* Reading more books.
 Why? honestly, to know and understand more things.
+* TryHackme/HackTheBox/OSCP.
+Why?
+To get really good level of red teaming skills.
+* Niutech (Pasifika Tech Club).
+Why?
+To expose more Pasifika Community to IT and opportunities in the IT industry,ry, in and for their best interests and no-one elses.

 It might work, it might not.
 There's only one way to find out.